Locomotives of the Western Australian Government Railways: Early 20th century

 The onset of the 20th century saw the introduction of many new locomotives to the W.A.G.R.
 Notable examples included the E and F class engines of 1902 which were near identical with the exception of their wheel arrangements.
 An additional variant of the E class was provided as the Ec class, built in the United States.
 The E class was used for passenger services and was accordingly given the larger diameter driving wheels in a 4-6-0 configuration, while the F class freight locomotives had a 4-8-0 arrangement, providing extra power at the expense of speed.
 The D class 4-6-4T suburban tank engines were likewise introduced in 1902 and replaced the N class engines in suburban operations.
 All three classes, with the exception of some individual locomotives, underwent the process of superheating in 1912 to become the Es, Fs and Ds classes respectively.
 Also in 1912 the M class garratt-type locomotives were introduced, representing the first use of this type of locomotive in full-size mainline operation.
 The class was well adapted to WAGR's light branchlines and tight-radius curves thanks to its articulation.

 The Interwar Period

 Suffering from the effects of both the First World War and the Great Depression, the WAGR introduced relatively few locomotive classes in the years between World War One and World War Two.
 The P class 4-6-2 pacific-type locomotives were introduced in 1924 and in 1938 an improved version, the Pr Class was constructed at the Midland workshops.
 8 P class engines were converted to Pr class between 1941 and 1944 to alleviate war time stresses on the aged WAGR locomotive fleet, most of which dated back to the 19th century.

 In 1936, the company owned 420 locomotives and 4 railcars.

-Post Second World War
+Post World War II

-In the years following World War Two, the WAGR underwent a massive expansion and quickly introduced new services and many new locomotive classes.
+In the years following World War II, the WAGR underwent a massive expansion and quickly introduced new services and many new locomotive classes.